 Axos Bank CDs require a deposit of $1,000 to open and have no setup or maintenance fees.
 Interest on CDs is compounded daily.
 Like most CDs, you’ll end up paying a penalty based on your CD term if you withdraw funds from your account before it reaches maturity.
 Early withdrawal penalties range from a month and a half of interest to 24 months’ worth of interest, so be sure you don’t plan on accessing your money early.

-While most of Axos Bank’s accounts are worth checking out, if you’re interested in CDs, you’ll find better rates and terms at other online banks.
+While most other types of Axos Bank accounts are worth checking out, if you’re interested in CDs, you’ll find better rates and terms at other online banks.

 Axos Bank offers a variety of home and other loans to fit customer needs.
 Loan options include:

 - Home equity lines of credit (HELOCs)

 - Loans for investment properties with five or more units

 - Auto loans and refinancing